temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 The first parameter, `self`, is the name that the current instance of the class calls itself, regardless of the identifier assigned by the calling namespace.
 That is, your name might be "Lee", but you think of yourself as "me".
 A class could be instantiated with the name `object1`, but it still needs an internal shorthand to refer to itself.
 By convention, Python coders always name this parameter `self`. *The `self` parameter is always omitted when calling methods of the class (including `__init__`).*

 The next three parameters are the values for attributes that we want an instance of the class to always have.
+These three parameters must be inlcuded when the polygon is instantiated.
+(This function call uses positional parameters rather than keyword parameters: the order is *coords*, *area*, *perimeter*.)

 ```python
 poly = Polygon([(0, 0), (1, 0), (1, 1), (0, 1), (0, 0)], 1.0, 4.0)